-Contemporary Challenges and Alternatives to International Criminal Justice - 8th AIDP Symposium for Young Penalists.
+Contemporary Challenges and Alternatives to International Criminal Justice - Proceedings of the 8th AIDP Symposium for Young Penalists.

 Renata Barbosa / Francesco Mazzacuva / Megumi Ochi (editors).
 International Review of Penal Law, 1-2022

-The Criminal Law Protection of our Common Home - 7th AIDP Symposium for Young Penalists.
+The Criminal Law Protection of our Common Home - Proceedings of the 7th AIDP Symposium for Young Penalists.

-The Role of Corporations in Criminal Justice - Proceedings of the V AIDP Symposium for Young Penalists.
+The Role of Corporations in Criminal Justice - Proceedings of the 5th AIDP Symposium for Young Penalists.

-Regulação do Abuso no Âmbito Corporativo - Proceedings of the IV AIDP Symposium for Young Penalists.
+Regulação do Abuso no Âmbito Corporativo - Proceedings of the 4th AIDP Symposium for Young Penalists.

 Eduardo Saad-Diniz / Dominik Brodowski / Ana Luíza de Sa (editors), LiberArs 2015.
 ISBN: 978- 85-64783-78-2.